hammerheim-game/hammerheim-rules/5-warbands.md

 ways that make Skaven powerful.
 Profile M WS BS S T W I A Ld
 5 3 4 3 3 1 4 1 5
-Weapons/Armour: Machinist may be equipped with weapons and armour chosen from the Henchmen and the Machinist equipment lists.
+Weapons/Armor: Machinist may be equipped with weapons and armor chosen from the Henchmen and the Machinist equipment lists.